LLNL/Umpire/docs/sphinx/features/device_allocators.rst

 =================

 The DeviceAllocator is designed for memory allocations on the GPU.
-Currently there is only support for CUDA, although HIP support is coming soon.

 Creating a Device Allocator
 --------------------------

 To create a DeviceAllocator, users can call the :class:`umpire::make_device_allocator` host function.
 This function takes an allocator, the total amount of memory the DeviceAllocator will have, and a name for the new DeviceAllocator object, as shown below.
-Currently, a maximum of 64 unique DeviceAllocators can be created at a time.
+A maximum of 64 unique DeviceAllocators can be created at a time.

 .. literalinclude:: ../../../examples/device-allocator.cpp